kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be presenting a bit of the work I proposed as my thesis research project at the next Mechanism Design for Social Good Data Economies and Governance meeting as a short talk with discussion (15 minutes) [ Oct ]
 - I have been invited to be a reviewer for AFCI2020, a workshop at NeurIPS 2020 [ September ]
 - I have been invited to be a reviewer for the BAI@NeurIPS workshop 2020 [ October ]
+- I have been invited to be the keynote speaker for a 10 minute talk on Fairness in Data at the MIT Hacking Racism in Healthcare Challenge [ October ]